 There are plenty of options for renting a car at Barcelona’s airport and the drive takes less than three hours, in ideal conditions.
 Of course, you can also book a chauffeured shuttle.
 These tend to run at least €150 per person, each way, depending on how much space you need and luxury options.

-Land in Toulouse to Get to Andorra
+Land in Toulouse

 Toulouse-Blagnac Airport (TLS) is across the border in France.
 It’s slightly smaller at about 9-million passengers per year.
 Most of the flights to TLS originate in European cities or Northern Africa.

 A few options make it a straightforward trip from Toulouse to Andorra.
 The shuttle route that originates at Toulouse’s train station stops at the airport before continuing on directly to Pas de la Casa and Andorra la Vella.
 It runs two to three times a day (depending on season and day of the week).
 It costs about €36, each way and the trip takes roughly three hours.

 As with Barcelona, you can also rent a car to get from Toulouse to Andorra.
 The drive is about the same time at 2:45.
 Private shuttle options also run from €150 per person, each way.

 Other Options for Getting to Andorra by Air

 There are medium-sized airports in Carcassone and Girona that are slightly closer than the larger international options.
 Both have much more limited options for flights getting in and then transfers to get the rest of the way to Andorra.

 Of the ten million people who come to Andorra every year, about two-thirds of them are on a day trip from France or Spain.
 The vast majority of them get here by car.
 Bringing your vehicle also makes it easier to transport a bike if you're coming to Andorra for road cycling or mountain biking.